 Connecting people, land & water across 31 states.

 America’s Watershed Initiative (AWI) is a collaboration working with hundreds of business, government, academic, and civic organizations to find solutions for the challenges facing the Mississippi River and the more than 250 rivers that flow into it.
-Learn MoreJoin AWI for our latest webinar:
+Learn MoreJoin AWI for our next webinar:

-Wednesday, May 14, 2025
+Wednesday, November 12, 2025

 12:00 pm to 12:30 pm CT